 Credit 3 units.

-M17 CLNV 589 Intermediate Methods for Clinical and Outcomes Research
+M17 CLNV 589 Advanced Methods for Clinical and Outcomes Research

 This course focuses on the application of advanced epidemiologic principles and outcomes research as applied to clinical research.
 Students study the tools used in clinical research, in clinical issues, and in understanding the medical literature concerning these issues, which are crucial for making informed decisions in the care of patients.
 Critical thinking and scientific/analytic competencies are emphasized throughout the course.
 Prerequisite: Epidemiology for Clinical Research or M17-513 Designing Outcomes and Clinical Research.